Staff Complaint Policy

 Augusta, ME 04333-0112

-Written complaints should identify yourself and contain specific details about your complaint.
+Complaints should identify yourself and contain specific details about your complaint.
 (For instance, date and time of the particular incident.)

 Your complaint will be investigated as expeditiously as possible.
 When the investigation of your complaint has been completed, a written explanation (within the limits of confidentiality laws) will be forwarded to you.

-I, the Public Service Manager shall ensure that:
+The Public Service Manager shall ensure that:

 - All citizen complaint records and investigations remain confidential as allowed or required by statute.